KuestenFlunder/GradeSubmissionRestAPI/README.md

 - **Enhanced Security**: Implemented JWT Tokenized Authentication, ensuring a secure environment for users and their data.

 - **Database Integration with JPA/Hibernate**: Opted for the power of JPA and Hibernate for efficient data handling and persistence, providing scalability and performance improvements.

-- **End-to-End Testing**: Expanded on the initial unit tests with integration tests to verify the seamless operation of the entire system.
+- **Hypermedia-Driven API with HATEOAS**: Adopted the HATEOAS principle to make the API more self-descriptive and navigable, enhancing user experience and discoverability.

 ## Technology Stack